rija1/druponrinpoche/wp-content/plugins/ultimate-social-media-icons/readme.txt

 Have a look at the [Premium Plugin features](https://www.ultimatelysocial.com/usm-premium/)

-Note: this plugin uses the third party provider SpecificFeeds.com for the subscription feature, enabling you to allow your visitors to subscribe to your site and get new posts automatically by email.
-Upon installation of the plugin a feed will be set up on SpecificFeeds, transmitting your IP address.
-This is required for this feature to work.

 == Installation ==
 Extract the zip file and drop the contents into the wp-content/plugins/ directory of your WordPress installation.
 Then activate the plugin from the plugins page.